brianglass/anastasis/files/sun8m.md

 The thought of you is full of joy and gladness, overflowing with healings for those who approach you and devoutly proclaim you Mother of God.

-With psalms we sing your praise, O Full of grace, and never silent offer you our Â‘Hail!Â’; for you are a fount of rejoicing for all.
+With psalms we sing your praise, O Full of grace, and never silent offer you our ‘Hail!’; for you are a fount of rejoicing for all.

 Fair is your fruit, Mother of God, no cause of corruption for those who partake, but of life for those who magnify you with faith.